burlachenkok/exploring-python3/python3-note.md

 Once you e.g. have identified that `import numpy` loads the following shared library `/usr/lib/x86_64-linux-gnu/libblas.so.3` it is possible to make several things:

-* You can view the dependencies for a shared library ( or an executable file through) `ldd` system util.
+* You can view the dependencies for a shared library ( or an executable file through) via `ldd` system util.
 It will show dependencies on other `lib*.so` dynamic libraries.
 Very often you can see the following dependencies:
-  * **libc.so.6** - is the standard library of C language functions ([ISO C11](https://www.iso.org/standard/57853.html)), implementaion of [POSIX.1-2008](https://pubs.opengroup.org/onlinepubs/9699919799.2008edition/functions/contents.html), and another OS specific APIs.
+  * **libc.so.6** - is the standard library of three things at the same time: C language functions ([ISO C11](https://www.iso.org/standard/57853.html)), implementaion of [POSIX.1-2008](https://pubs.opengroup.org/onlinepubs/9699919799.2008edition/functions/contents.html), and another OS specific APIs.
   * **ld-linux.so.2** - dynamic linking library for ELF programs.

   Example: